ManasaNeeli11/healthy-food-api/README.md

 node index.js
 ```

-4. Open your browser or Postman at:
+4. Open your browser or API tool at:

 ```
 http://localhost:3000
 ```

-> You are now ready to get healthy meal suggestions instantly!

 ---